Table of contents

 What it states MCOF

-The Migration Crisis Operational Framework22 (MCOF) was approved by IOM Council in 2012 and combines humanitarian activities and migration management services.
+The Migration Crisis Operational FrameworkIOM, 2012.
+(MCOF) was approved by IOM Council in 2012 and combines humanitarian activities and migration management services.
 Some of the key features of MCOF are as follows:

 • It is based on international humanitarian and human rights law and humanitarian principles.